teddywest32/bitcoinclassic/doc/developer-notes.md

   - *Rationale*: Ensure determinism by avoiding accidental use of uninitialized values.
 Also, static analyzers balk about this.

-- Use explicitly signed or unsigned `char`s, or even better `uint8_t` and `int8_t`.
-Do not use bare `char` unless it is to pass to a third-party API.
-  This type can be signed or unsigned depending on the architecture, which can lead to interoperability problems or dangerous conditions such as out-of-bounds array accesses

 - Prefer explicit constructions over implicit ones that rely on 'magical' C++ behavior